ARM says did not consult with customers before Softbank deal

-LONDON Britain's ARM said it did not consult its partners such as Apple, Samsung and Qualcomm, that use its technology in billions of chips before agreeing a $32 billion takeover from Japan's Softbank.
+LONDON Britain's ARM.L ARM.L said it did not consult its partners such as Apple (AAPL.O), Samsung (005930.KS) and Qualcomm (QCOM.O), that use its technology in billions of chips before agreeing a $32 billion takeover from Japan's Softbank (9984.T).

 Chief Executive Simon Segars said, as is customary in takeovers, only a small number of people were involved in the talks.